 - supporting one another through feedback and/or active collaboration

-- seeing one another, by explicitly articulating our wishes
+- seeing one another by clearly stating current wishes

 Active political or charitable Engagement